 Professional tattoo studios require significant investment in equipment and supplies to ensure safety and quality.
 A high-end tattoo machine costs between $400–$800, and artists often own multiple machines for different techniques.
 Needles ($15–$30 per box), inks ($15–$50 per bottle), disposable tubes, gloves, masks, and cleaning supplies add up quickly.

 Studio rent represents another major expense.
 Tattoo studios often need prime locations with high visibility to attract walk-in clients.
 In cities like San Antonio, commercial spaces can cost between $2,000–$5,000 monthly.
 Additionally, studios must invest in proper furniture, sterilization equipment, and specialized lighting.
+A shop that takes walk-ins and stays open late, as many San Antonio studios do, also carries more staffing and utility costs across the week.

 Employee costs further increase overhead.
 Besides paying artists (who often work on commission structures, taking 50–70% of the tattoo price), studios must cover reception staff, cleaning personnel, and sometimes apprentices.
 They also handle payroll taxes, benefits, and training expenses.